finos/tracdap/doc/deployment/authentication.rst

 The basic provider uses HTTP basic authentication, which typically causes the browser authentication window to appear when users try to access pages in a browser.
-To use the basic provider you will need to enable TRAC's built in user database, by adding these settings into the *config* section of the gateway config file.
+To use the basic provider you will need to enable TRAC's built in user database, by adding these settings into the *config* section of the platform config file.

 .. code-block:: yaml